 It is evident that millennials will soon be the ones taking over our workforce, as they already speak for 50% of the American workforce alone.
 Being an organization that is aware of this trend and adaptable to satisfy their thirst for challenging workstyles will prove to be beneficial.

 It seems as though AI (artificial intelligence) integration is a new hr trend on the rise.
-Although opinions may vary, AI can vastly improve the time and labour involved in many tedious HR tasks.
+Although opinions may vary, AI can vastly improve the time and labor involved in many tedious HR tasks.
 To elaborate on this point, it was noted that on average, talent acquisition professionals spend nearly 1/3 of their workweek (about 13 hours) sourcing candidates for a single role, and nearly 1 in 3 respondents spend over 20 hours.
 Having AI integration would free up time-consuming tasks such as recruitment completely.
 A survey done by Entelo reported that 70% of respondents agreed that automated sourcing would increase their productivity.
 AI has the potential to transform hr practices from recruitment to employee experience and talent management.
 It can truly be revolutionary to the tasks and processes surrounding HR and hr trends.
+Here’s a list of Best HR Software to create a better workplace and ignite AI integration.

 Communication, now this seems like a no brainer yet there is 34 percent of people who are extremely dissatisfied with the communication they’re experiencing within their place of work.
 Team-based work with transparent communication channels is on the rise and you need to adapt to them!
 Start looking beyond your inbox and initiate a conversation that matters by introducing new channels to keep your team alert and engaged!
 There are tons of functional communication tools out there that can keep your team united and transparent with one another!